grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 then it is high time to talk to a domain expert and make sure you understand well what you need to accomplish.
-If you are not a native English speaker, the “should" prefix will probably have a weaker influence on you -- that is why I do not insist on you using it.
+If you are not a native English speaker, the “should" prefix will probably have a weaker influence on you -- that is why I don't insist on you using it.
 I like it though.

 When inventing a name, It is important to put the main focus on what